Building Christians Up From The Foundation & Unto Perfection

 can the Bible be trusted

-There are many liars in this world.
-But there are also people who tell the truth.
-With all the lies being sown by the enemy, …there is still the thread of truth that runs, without fail, through time.
+There are many liars in this world, but there are also people who tell the truth.
+With all the lies sown by the enemy, there is still the thread of truth that runs, without fail, through time.
 Though, it may be harder to find with the clutter of lies that try to surround it.

-What does the Bible say to prove itself in these cases?
+What does the Bible say to prove itself as the real needle in the pile of hay?

 Deuteronomy 18:21-22